jjaswanson4/specification-enhancements/submitted/api-details-finalization-SUP-folder/api-details-finalization-SUP-WIP.md

 - This proposal recommends the usage of x.509 certificates to represent both parties within the REST API construction.
     - These certificates are utilized to prove each participants identity, establish secure TLS session, and securely transport information in secure envelopes.
 ### API Authentication Mechanism
-- Initial Trust via TLS
+- Initial Trust via TLS (version 1.3 or greater)
     - The device establishes a secure HTTPS connection using server-side TLS.
     - It validates the server’s identity using the public root CA certificate.
 > Note: Further onboarding details will be provided in a separate SUP submission.
 ### API Security / Integrity strategy
 - To ensure completeness in the description, I have copied over a section from the specification shown below
     - Due to the limitations of utilizing mTLS with common OT infrastructure components, such as TLS terminating HTTPS load-balancer or a HTTPS proxy doing lawful inspection, Margo has adopted a certificate-based payload signing approach to protect payloads from being tampered with.
 By utilizing the certificates to create payload envelopes (HTTP Request body), the device's management client can ensure secure transport between the device's management client and the Workload Fleet Management's web service.
-    - For API security, Server side TLS 1.2 (minimum) is used, where the keys are obtained from the Server's X.509 Certificate as defined in standard HTTP over TLS
+    - For API security, Server side TLS 1.3 (minimum) is used, where the keys are obtained from the Server's X.509 Certificate as defined in standard HTTP over TLS
     - For API integrity, the device's management client is issued a client specific X.509 certificate.
     - The issuer of the client X.509 certificate is trusted under the assumption that the root CA download to the  Workload Fleet Management server occurs as a precondition to onboarding the devices
     - Similarly the issuer of the server X.509 certificate is  trusted under the assumption that the root CA download to the device's management client occurs over a "protected" connection as part of the yet to be defined device onboarding procedure